USFWS/AMAPPS/README.md

 Read Me for AMAPPS data management
 ========================================================
-Written by: Kaycee Coleman
 Created: Nov.
-2015
+2015 by K. Coleman

-For USFWS MB personel, all documentation is housed in M:/seabird_database folder and for now all working code is in the fs1/SeaDuck/NewCodeFromJeff_20150720 folder.
-This repository and QA/QC scripts are a work in progress, not a finished product
+Last edited: Oct.
+2018 by K. Coleman

 1) Understanding the data
 --------------------------------------------------------
 [id2]: https://my.usgs.gov/confluence/display/mbmdl/Data+lifecycle+development+for+Migratory+Bird+surveys+Home
 **For USFWS MB personel, in seabird_database/documentation Read:**
-- SeabirdSurvey_SOP.doc
-- seabirds key tables structure Aug2013
-- Final and progress reports (in Reports folder)
-- StepsForOutput.doc
-- Seabird Database Quality Checking and Editing_Jan26 2012.doc
-- Data Proofing.doc
-- Editing\_Database\_File_Registry.doc
-- In addition it might help to look at the Data lifecycle development for Migratory Birds surveys [website][id2] and read the standard operating procedures.
+- Look at the Data lifecycle development for Migratory Birds surveys [website][id2] and read the standard operating procedures.
 You will need premission to log onto this site.
+- There are also training resources and other documentation in the MB SeaDuck/AMAPPS/documentation folder

 [id9]: https://www.researchgate.net/publication/281667883_Statistical_guidelines_for_assessing_marine_avian_hotspots_and_coldspots_A_case_study_on_wind_energy_development_in_the_US_Atlantic_Ocean
 [id10]: https://www.researchgate.net/publication/259163159_Fitting_statistical_distributions_to_sea_duck_count_data_Implications_for_survey_design_and_abundance_estimation